Rahat Fateh Ali Khan: Coke Studio

 Rahat has appeared in five editions of the Pakistani musical show Coke Studio.

 He first appeared in season 1, where he collaborated with singer Ali Azmat for the track "Garaj Baras".
 He then collaborated with Abida Parveen in season 7 for "Chhaap Tilak Sab Chheeni".

 In season 9, he sang "Afreen Afreen" along with Momina Mustehsan which has garnered more than 300 million views on YouTube, becoming the first Pakistani song to cross that mark.
 He collaborated with Amjad Sabri for "Aaj Rang Hai", which was the final performance of the latter, prior to his assassination on 22 June 2016.

 He appeared in Coke Studio Pakistan (season 10) where he performed "Sayonee" with Ali Noor and a solo number called Rangreza.
 Rahat's latest appearance in Coke Studio was in Coke Studio 2020 where he performed "Dil Tarpe" featuring Zara Madani.

 MTV Unplugged

 Rahat had appeared in MTV Unplugged (India) in 2016.

+Personal life

+Within his household, Rahat is affectionately known as 'Tipu'.
+Rahat had a father-son like relationship with his uncle, Nusrat Fateh Ali Khan.
+Rahat accompanied his uncle on his tours since age 5, and was selected by him to lead the touring party after his demise.
+In 2001, Rahat married Nida with whom he has 2 daughters, Maheen and Filza, and a son, Shahzaman, who is a Qawwali singer.
+Rahat was very close to his mother, who died in 2005, as he could not afford money for her treatment.
+His career however took off after her death.
+Rahat later admitted in interviews that India had been "kinder" to him.

+In 2011, Rahat and his entourage were held by the Indian Customs for undeclared goods.
+In 2013, Rahat himself penned his first song Sab Jhoote (lit.
+'It is all lies') after being "fed up" with his own management and the music industry.
+In 2018, Rahat was at the center of a public rift among the members of the Fateh Ali Khan family regarding song rights.
+In 2024, after ousting his long time manager and promoter Salman Ahmed, Rahat appointed his in-laws.
+The same year, Rahat was embroiled in another controversy after appearing to assault one of his house help, for which he later publicly apologized.